mariekeengel/2020-ws_dome/slides.md

 - The value of a good goes up as the number of users goes up

-- Telephone ex.: It is only useful if the people you'd like to reach also have telephones
+- Telephone: It is only useful if the people you'd like to reach also have telephones

 ---